Surfaces with flat normal connection in 4-dimensional space forms: Introduction

+For a conformal immersion $F$ with $R^{\perp} \equiv 0$ and $K\equiv L_0$ such that $\sigma$ satisfies the linearly dependent condition, we will obtain a criterion for the existence of a parallel normal vector field ((b) of Theorem~\ref{thm:pnvf}), and we will observe that there exist conformal immersions with $R^{\perp} \equiv 0$, $K\equiv L_0$ and no parallel normal vector fields such that the second fundamental forms satisfy the linearly dependent condition (Theorem~\ref{thm:ldnotpnvf}).
+Therefore, for a conformal immersion $F$ with $R^{\perp} \equiv 0$ and $K\equiv L_0$, the linearly dependent condition of $\sigma$ does not necessarily mean the existence of a parallel normal vector field.

+There exist conformal immersions of $M$ into $N$ with $R^{\perp} \equiv 0$ and $K\equiv L_0$ such that the second fundamental forms do not satisfy the linearly dependent condition.
+Such immersions have no parallel normal vector fields.
+By the equations of Gauss and Ricci, the two conditions $R^{\perp} \equiv 0$ and $K\equiv L_0$ just mean the relations among the coefficients of $\sigma$ given in \eqref{WXYZ0}, and in \cite{ando10}, it is observed that \eqref{WXYZ0} is equivalent to the degeneracy of the twistor lifts of $F$.
+Based on \eqref{WXYZ0} and Lemma~\ref{lem:XYXY}, and studying the equations of Codazzi, we will obtain a generic characterization of a conformal immersion $F$ with $R^{\perp} \equiv 0$ and $K\equiv L_0$ such that $\sigma$ does not satisfy the linearly dependent condition (Theorem~\ref{thm:notldL0}).
+In addition, in the case of $L_0 =0$, we will obtain a more concrete characterization by an over-determined system of polynomial type with degree at most two (Theorem~\ref{thm:notld}).
+See \cite{ando7} for over-determined systems of polynomial type.

 Let $N$ be a $4$-dimensional neutral space form with constant sectional curvature $L_0$.
-Let $M$ be as in the previous paragraph and $F:M\longrightarrow N$ a space-like and conformal immersion of $M$ into $N$.
-Then noticing the equations of Gauss, Codazzi and Ricci, we can obtain the same results as in the previous paragraph.
+Let $M$ be a Riemann surface and $F:M\longrightarrow N$ a space-like and conformal immersion of $M$ into $N$.
+Then noticing the equations of Gauss, Codazzi and Ricci, we can obtain the same results as in the case where $N$ is Riemannian (see Section~\ref{sect:sn}).